dappnode/DAppNodeDocs/docs/user/ethical-metrics/metrics.md

 - `container_cpu_usage_seconds_total`: Total CPU usage in seconds by containers.

 ## Dappmanager metrics

-The following are all the metrics related to your dappnode configuration.
-These are all stored in your dappmanager.
+The following are all the metrics related to your Dappnode's configuration.
+These are all stored in your Dappmanager.

 - `dappmmanager_staker_config`: Your current staking package.
 - `dappmanager_ipfs_client_target_local`: Wether IPFS client is in local or remote mode.
 - `dappmanager_eth_fallback_enabled`: Wether the ethereum fallback client is enabled.
 - `dappmanager_eth_client_target_local`: Wether ethereum client is in local or remote mode.